alexpdp7/frtcuop/DEPLOYING.md

   * Access via SSH
   * Can log in as a non-privileged user and sudo
   * Public IP
-* AWS Route 53 zone and credentials
+* AWS Route 53 zone and credentials (optional, see instructions below for running without Route 53)

 # Procedure